2018 Chevrolet Equinox Diesel, first drive, Teaneck, NJ, Aug 2017Enlarge Photo

 DON'T MISS: Diesels Still Needed For Truck Fuel Economy Despite VW Scandal: Advocate (Feb 2016)

-Until then, however, those 12 vehicles comprise the sole light-duty models you can buy with a diesel engine that's been certified by the EPA.
+The EPA's list, plus two recently certified vehicles, comprises the complete roster of light-duty models you can buy with a diesel engine that have been certified by the EPA.

 2017 Jaguar XEEnlarge Photo